- What kind of permits are available for Starker Forests property and how do I get one?

 Does Starker Forests manage its forestlands sustainably?

 Yes, we grow more than we harvest.
-Our almost 80,000 acres of forestlands are managed with the vision that the land will grow forests forever.
+Our over 87,000 acres of forestlands are managed with the vision that the land will grow forests forever.
 Our forests include a wide variety of ages.
 However, we do not manage our forests/timberlands to become old growth.
 It is our objective to harvest as much as we grow in the future.

 What kinds of wildlife live in Starker Forests and what habitats do they like best?